 General wheelie bin safety advice

-- Don't place hot items in the bin, for example: smoking materials, hot embers from coal/wood, hot ash, etc
+- Don't place hot items in the bin, for example: smoking materials, hot embers from coal/wood or hot ash

-- Don't store wheelie bins by windows or doors - any fire in the bin could easily spread to your property
+- Don't store wheelie bins by windows or doors, a fire in the bin could easily spread to your property